microlinkhq/metascraper/README.md

 ### Write your own rules

-A rule set is the simplest way for extending **metascraper** functionality.
+A rule bundle is the simplest way for extending **metascraper** functionality.

-A rule set can add one or more properties support.
+A rule bundle can add one or more properties support.

-The following schema represents the API compromise that a rule set need to follow:
+The following schema represents the API compromise that a rule bundle need to follow:

 ```js
 'use strict'